roswelly/solana-monaco-protocol-copy-trading-bot/README.md

 A Node.js + TypeScript bot that monitors and copies trades from selected addresses on Solana prediction markets.

+**Currently configured for Monaco Protocol** - A decentralized betting and prediction market platform on Solana.

 ## Architecture

 **No smart contract needed for MVP** - This bot runs as a client-side application that:
 - Monitors trades from target addresses
 - Executes similar trades on your behalf
-- Interacts with existing prediction market smart contracts
+- Interacts with existing prediction market smart contracts (Monaco Protocol)

 ## Setup